College Football Prop Betting Massachusetts

 States Nearby With MA CFB Props

 Massachusetts-based college football prop betting sites are some of the most restrictive in the country, but that is essentially the industry standard in the northeast when comparing MA laws to it’s bordering states.
 There may be a few differences, but they all limit CFB props in one way or another.
 We briefly review the college football prop betting laws in the states that border MA below.
-Couple their restrictions plus the available options at MA-regulated books, it is better to use legal offshore sportsbooks like Bovada than to travel because the internationally-based betting sites aren’t limited at all.
+Couple their restrictions plus the available options at MA-regulated books, it is better to use legal offshore sportsbooks like MyBookie than to travel because the internationally-based betting sites aren’t limited at all.

 - Connecticut: The types of college football props in Connecticut that aren’t offered at state-regulated CFB betting sites are props for awards and props for in-state teams.
 The state does allow CFB player props, unlike in MA.